Reehut + Durable Ankle/Wrist Weights

 Durable Ankle/wrist Weights

-Weight Set Available: [regular weight] Blue - 4 lbs pair (2 lbs each).
-Dimension: 11.42" x 3.94" Premium Quality: Made with durable mercerized cotton for exercise, and moisture absorbing material inside, soft, breathable and comfortable to wear.
+Weight Set Available [regular weight]: Green - 2 lbs pair (1 lbs each).
+Dimension: 8.7" x 3.3" Premium Quality: Made with durable mercerized cotton for exercise, and moisture absorbing material inside, soft, breathable and comfortable to wear.
 Easy to Use: Adjustable strap closure for loosening and tightening to ensure a customized fit to your ankles, snug and secure, take seconds to put on and take off.
 Workout & Fitness: Filled with the iron shot, add more resistance to your daily workout.
 Strengthen your legs, burn calories and fat, tone your lower-body muscles.
 Offer versatility (such as raise and leg lift).
 Exclusive service: All REEHUT products are backed by a 30-day replacement or refund, a two-year warranty and lifetime customer support.
 If you have any questions, please feel free to contact us and enjoy your exclusive service.